wmrra/wmrra-com/content/news/20210504-Round-1-Announcements.md

 park, this weekend.
 Here are a few bits of information to aid you in your weekend of racing!

 # Online Waiver
-If you are attending Round 1, Please complete the [Online Waiver](https://waiver.fr/p-KiEv9).
-This will be required to enter the facility
+If you are attending Round 1, Please complete the [Ridge Online Waiver](https://waiver.fr/p-KiEv9) as well as the [WMRRA Online SpeedWaiver]( https://wmrra.speedwaiver.com/gwsyf).
+These are both required to enter the facility

 # Registration